Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 How do you update your Fujifilm camera firmware?

-There are two different methods for updating firmware on Fujifilm X cameras:
+There are two different methods for updating firmware on Fujifilm X/GFX cameras:

-- With your computer and an SD card.
+- With your computer and an SD card (cameras and lenses).

-- Via the Fujifilm Cam Remote app with Bluetooth-enabled camera models.
+- Via the Fujifilm Cam Remote app or XApp with Bluetooth-enabled camera models (camera bodies only – not lenses).

 Ensure your battery is charged for all of them!
 Battery death during a firmware update can also result in camera death.
 The Firmware Upgrade screen will remind you of this before you start.